Cystic Fibrosis

 Oxidative stress occurs to a greater degree in patients with CF than in healthy controls.[30]
 Consequently, deficiencies of antioxidants (e.g., vitamin C) and low concentrations of antioxidant enzymes (e.g., glutathione peroxidase) have been found in patients with CF, along with poor selenium and zinc status.[31][32][33]
 The amounts of vitamins required in supplements follow.

-Vitamin D. Vitamin D deficiency is common among individuals with CF, especially at northern latitudes.[19]
-Low vitamin D status is associated with reduced lung function in people with CF, and supplementation may help.[20][21]
-Lack of vitamin D also aggravates the already greater risk for osteoporosis and fractures seen in CF patients.[16]
-Low concentrations of vitamin D have been found in persons with CF taking 1000 IU of vitamin D per day, and the deficiency appears not to be corrected even with megadoses of the vitamin.[10][19]
-For increasing calcium absorption and bone density and decreasing markers of bone resorption, the active hormone (D3) form of vitamin D and vitamin D analogues appear more effective than vitamin D2.[22]
+Vitamin D. Vitamin D deficiency is common among individuals with CF, especially at northern latitudes.[34]
+Low vitamin D status is associated with lung and respiratory tract infections and reduced lung function in people with CF, and supplementation may help.[35][36]
+Lack of vitamin D also aggravates the already greater risk for osteoporosis and fractures seen in CF patients.[37]
+There appears to be no significant difference in bone disease, respiratory status, and immunological status between cystic fibrosis patients taking supplemental vitamin D and those not taking any, and the deficiency appears not to be corrected even with megadoses of the vitamin.[38][39]
+The active hormone cholecalciferol (D3) form of vitamin D is recommended by the Cystic Fibrosis Foundation over ergocalciferol (vitamin D2) for better achieving states of sufficiency and reducing markers of inflammation.[40]

-Vitamin D status should be checked annually using the serum 25-hydroxyvitamin D measurement with 30 ng/ml (75 nmol/liter) considered adequate for people with CF.[23]
+Vitamin D status should be checked annually using the serum 25-hydroxyvitamin D measurement with 30 ng/mL (75 nmol/L) considered adequate for people with CF.[41]

-Vitamin K. Vitamin K deficiency is also common in CF. Supplements in the range of 0.1-0.3 mg/d may not be sufficient; a dose of 1 mg/d may be necessary for normalization of vitamin K status.[24][25]
+Vitamin K. Vitamin K deficiency is also common in CF. Supplements in the range of 0.1-0.3 mg/day may not be sufficient.
+Children age 1 month to 18 years of age should receive a dose of 0.3-0.5 mg per day.[42]

+Salt.
 Patients with CF are at risk for excessive salt loss from the skin.
-Infants less than 6 months of age should take 0.125 teaspoons of sodium chloride per day and infants and children older than 6 months should take 0.25 teaspoons.
+Infants 0 to 6 months of age should receive 1/8 to 1/4 tsp per day; those 6 to 12 months of age should receive 1/4 to 1/2 tsp per day; those 1 to 5 years should receive 1/3 to 2/3 tsp per day; and those over 5 years of age should receive 3/4 to 1 tsp per day.[43]
 Hyponatremic dehydration can occur and contribute to poor weight gain.
-Adults and children who exercise or live in warm climates may need to consume sports drinks that contain sodium.[26]
+Adults and children who exercise or live in warm climates may need to consume sports drinks that contain sodium.[44]

 Orders